 There are also specialist groups to address childhood trauma, grief and other issues.
 It is always beneficial to be in a residential setting when addressing co-morbid disorders, especially in extreme cases where the treatment sessions can be challenging and tiring.

 Ireland is not currently well-equipped to provide dual diagnosis treatment and much that there is seems to be on a day-care basis.

 According to Dual Diagnosis Ireland, “most mental health services and addiction treatment centres in Ireland are currently not organised to treat such people holistically.”

-Our treatment programme is particularly valuable for dual diagnosis patients, because it allows for long-term medical and psychotherapeutic treatment that addresses both illnesses: the addiction and the mental health disorder.
+Our treatment programme is a well-tried route to recovery for dual diagnosis patients because it allows uninterrupted medical and psychotherapeutic treatment that addresses both illnesses: addiction and any additional mental health disorders.